 Container shipping is the most convenient and cost-effective way to transport a wide range of cargoes, predominantly a diverse selection of consumer, manufactured, semi-manufactured, and perishable goods.
-It is estimated that around 80% of the global trade of goods is carried by sea, and that around 90% of non-bulk cargoes traded by sea are carried by containership.
+It is estimated that around 90% of non-bulk cargoes traded by sea are carried by containership.
 Global containerized cargo volumes have grown every year since the industry's inception in 1956, with two exceptions: 2009, during the Global Financial Crisis, and 2020, due to the impact of COVID-19.
-However, the industry has displayed remarkable resilience during the COVID-19 crisis: after contracting significantly in the second quarter of 2020, cargo volumes recovered strongly during the second half of the year.
-Overall, negative growth of 3.0% is estimated for 2020-with a rebound of 7.1% anticipated in 2021.
-Approximately 201 million TEU, equating to around 1.8 billion tonnes, of containerized cargo are estimated to have been carried in 2020
+However, the industry has displayed remarkable resilience during the COVID-19 crisis: after contracting significantly in the second quarter of 2020, leaving global containerized volumes 6.6% lower for first half 2020 v. the same period of 2019, cargo volumes recovered strongly during the second half of the year.
+Overall, negative growth of 1.9% is estimated for 2020-with a rebound of 6.9% anticipated in 2021.
+Approximately 204 million TEU, equating to around 1.8 billion tonnes, of containerized cargo are estimated to have been carried in 2020.